objarni/VendingMachine-Approval-Kata/c/README.txt

 TODO
 ----
-1. vending_maching_gtest.cpp: make sure the
+1. vending_machine_gtest.cpp: make sure the
    test is running

 2. Find the *.approved.txt file, have a look at